richardmin/PaintTheWorld/Server/ENDPOINTS.md

         * Please ensure that the lat and long degrees have no extra markings (i.e. they're just raw numbers.
 Do _NOT_ include °N, for example.)

 3. join_lobby
+    * No input/output keys.
+We use POST/GET to differentiate between joining the lobby and polling.
     * POST sends a request to join the lobby, user-id (yours), as well as the remainder of the GET data
     * GET should returns game_start_time in ISO 8601, if the game is starting.
 It will also have the central GPS location.
     * Note if there is a game in progress, or the users are already maxed out we return an error in the format.
 What this effectively means is that you get user-id is -1 and not anything.